Are you new in the job market looking for $35 an hour jobs and wondering, “$35 an hour is how much per year?” You are not alone!

 The median hourly pay for accountants and auditors is $35.37.

-Way before a structure or building becomes bricks and mortar, an architect designs all its aspects.
-Architects are also responsible for making alterations and redevelopments to ensure that the resulting structure meets safety, functional, and sustainability standards.
+Architects are also responsible for designing buildings, making alterations, and redevelopments to ensure that the resulting structure meets safety, functional, and sustainability standards.

 As of 2020, BLS posted median pay for architects as 39.58/hour.